Is it Long COVID or Lyme disease?

 - Were co-infections considered?

-- Or were they just never brought up?
+- Or were they simply never explored?

-Sometimes the answer isn’t a new virus.
+Sometimes the answer is not a new virus.

 Still waiting to be treated.